Kyla La Grange: Cut Your Teeth (2014)

 La Grange's second studio album, entitled Cut Your Teeth was released on 2 June 2014 and was preceded by an eponymous single and a second single "The Knife".
-The album explores minimalistic Electronica music produced by electronic producer Jakwob.
+The album explores minimalistic electronic music produced by electronic producer Jakwob.

-While Your Heart's Still Beating (2015-present)
+While Your Heart's Still Beating (2015–present)

-In 2015, she released two new singles called "So Sweet" and "Skin".
-She released a song called "Hummingbird" in late April 2016, and another, "Justify", in December 2016.
+In 2015, she released two standalone singles, "So Sweet" and "Skin".
+She released further singles, "Hummingbird" in late April 2016, and another, "Justify", in December 2016.

-She provided backing vocals on :Jinnwoo's debut album Strangers Bring Me No Light, released in September 2016.
+From 2015 to 2016, she toured as a vocalist with British electronic act Faithless for their Faithless 2.0 live shows.

+In January 2022, she released her third album, While Your Heart's Still Beating, which she described as her most raw and personal record yet.
+Singles included "Neverland", "Nurture", and a cover of N-Trance's "Set You Free".

+In October 2022, she embarked on a UK tour of the album.